-A complication to the employment of space-based weapons is the inevitability of the development of effective countermeasures.
-As Garwin points out, "[b]ecause space weapons, unopposed, can have significant capability, both those contemplating the deployment of such weapons and those who might be on the receiving side have long considered how to counter them."102 In fact, some studies contend that advances in countermeasure technology will always be in step with space-based weapon capabilities because it is more difficult to design an effective space-based weapon than it is to defeat one.103
+A complication to the employment of space-based weapons is the inevitability for the development of effective countermeasures.
+As Garwin points out, "[b]ecause space weapons, unopposed, can have significant capability, both those contemplating the deployment of such weapons and those who might be on the receiving side have long considered how to counter

-Marshall uses the term "space hardening" to refer to an increase in survivability of a space-based asset and offers a number of solutions to various attack scenarios.104 The most basic countermeasure is the capability of a satellite to be moved.
-Should the satellite be threatened from the ground, sufficient warning would allow it to be moved to a higher orbit, increasing the time available to analyse the threat and evoke other appropriate countermeasures such as threat interdiction.
+Marshall uses the term "space hardening" to refer to an increase in survivability of a space-based asset and offers a number of solutions to various attack scenarios.104 The most basic countermeasure is the capability for a satellite to be moved.
+Should the satellite be threatened from the ground, sufficient warning would allow it to be moved to a higher orbit, increasing the time available to analyze the threat and evoke other appropriate countermeasure such as threat interdiction.
 Should the satellite be threatened from space, a move to any orbit could be enough of a countermeasure in itself.
-Other basic countermeasures include spreading spacebased assets apart, using decoys, and ensuring a high level of redundancy.105 Canadian aerospace doctrine categorizes effective coun-termeasures in terms of warning, passive selfprotection and active self-protection to enhance the survivability of any aerospace platform against a threat.106 Space-based satellites could be warned of a threat by the use of radar and laser illumination sensors.
-Passive self-protection devices include infrared flares to confuse the aggressor's guidance systems, advanced materials to absorb radar energy, and extreme heat and electronic jam-mers to shield its position from the threat.
-Special filters and shutters are also viable op-tions for protecting space-based assets from laser threats.
-Active self-protection refers to the satellite's ability to shoot back and includes devices such as anti-radiation missiles.^{107, 108}

-Another looming challenge in the employment of space-based weapons is the necessity for them to be "...robust enough to survive years of inactivity in the hostile environment of space."109 Adverse environmental conditions in space can have an undesirable impact on the operability of space-based assets, causing significant degradation in performance and reliability.110 In addition, the existence of space debris is a distinct reality that poses a real threat of collision for all space-based assets.
-If a large enough debris fragment were to collide with a piece of equipment in space, the collision could result in the formation of a debris cloud, which is a concentration of particles in a specific area of space and which "...poses a magnified impact risk to any other spacecraft [or space-based asset] in the orbital vicinity."111 If two satellites were to collide from different orbi-tal rings, two debris clouds would be created and the environment of the satellites remain-ing in both rings would be threatened.112
+Other basic countermeasures include spreading space-based assets apart, using decoys and ensuring a high level of redundancy.105 Canadian aerospace doctrine categorizes effective countermeasures in terms of warning, passive self-protection and active self-protection to enhance the survivability of any aerospace platform against a threat.106 Spacebased satellites could be warned of a threat by the use of radar and laser illumination sensors.
+Passive self-protection devices include infrared flares to confuse the aggressor's guidance systems, advanced materials to absorb radar energy and extreme heat and electronic jammers to shield it position from the threat.
+Special filters and shutters are also viable options for protecting space-based assets from laser threats.
+Active self-protection refers to the satellite's ability to shoot back and includes devices such as anti-radiation missiles.^{107, 108} space."109 Adverse environmental conditions in space can have an undesirable impact on the operability of space-based assets, causing significant degradation in performance and reliability.110 In addition, the existence of space debris is a distinct reality that poses a real threat of collision for all space-based assets.
+If a large enough debris fragment were to collide with a piece of equipment in space, the collision could result in the formation of a debris cloud, which is a concentration of particles in a specific area of space and which, "...poses a magnified impact risk to any other spacecraft [or space-based asset] in the orbital vicinity."111 If two satellites were to collide from different orbital rings, two debris clouds would be created and the environment of the satellites remaining in both rings would be threatened.112